 We live on a quiet cul-de-sac that leads to the Hudson River.
 It's a family area and very quiet and friendly.
-Although we travel much of the year ourselves we never know when we will be there but would love to host you when we are.
+In 2020 due to COVID-19 we stopped our travels and chose to shelter in place here.
+After 6 months we decided that we like staying in place and will now only take short trips from time to time.
+This will have the added benefit of being able to host more guests.
 The Hudson Valley is really great every season and there is so much to do!
 We are also convenient to NYC if you wanted to take a day trip there on the train from Poughkeepsie.

 ******2020 COVID-19 Information*****

 Because of NYS quarantine mandates as of 10/2020, we cannot accept requests from guests from the restricted states (they change according to rates) UNLESS you can guarantee that you have been in one of the non-restricted states for 14 days prior to doing so.

 Masks are required in all public spaces in NYS and we ask that you wear them here during your arrival and while we are helping you set up.
 We don't require them if we are outside and social distancing.

 *** Please note: our phones go off at 9pm (Eastern Time) and do not come on again until 7am.
 Please keep this in mind when requesting a stay.
 If you make your request after 9pm I will see neither text nor email until the following morning.

 We are powered by solar energy so try not to be extravagant in our usage.
 You are welcome to use our 30 amp outlet but we ask that you use propane if and when possible if you need to run your heater.
 For AC (or electric only heat,) we will ask that you turn it off if leaving for the day.
 If temperatures are to the extreme in either direction we have guidelines we'll provide upon arrival.
 In the winter we have our outside water turned off but can still provide you with water should you need it.

 Generators are fine until 10pm and after 7am but we ask that you limit the use of loud external generators to short periods.